-The mobile photo-sharing app, Instagram, has over 14 million registered users in the United Kingdom.
-That makes the software provider from California the 4th most used social network in the UK.
-We saw this figure as an opportunity to gather the data for the ten most-liked UK brands on Instagram.
+The mobile photo-sharing app, Instagram, has over 17.2 million registered users in the United Kingdom, which makes it the 2nd most used social network in the UK.

 Let’s start with a glimpse of the posts made by the ten most liked UK brands on Instagram.

-Taking a look at the average amount of posts for the most liked UK brands on Instagram, we can see that every brand posted on average 67 posts (including video and image posts) per month.
+Taking a look at the average amount of posts for the most liked brands in the UK, we can see that every brand posted on average 14 posts (including video, image and carousel posts) per week.
 That equals about 2 posts per day.
-Those are useful numbers for marketers, as it reveals more about the frequency of how a specific amount of posts can boost an Instagram account, and can also eventually be adapted to your own Instagram strategy.

-The predominant post type on Instagram *drum roll* are images, which shouldn’t come off as a surprise since Instagram started as a platform for photos.
-Looking at the average amount of image posts, we can see that the brands post at least 45 images per month, in contrast to the average of 22 video posts per brand, which is a pretty notable amount of videos.
+The predominant post type on Instagram *drum roll* is images, which shouldn’t come off as a surprise since Instagram started as a platform for photos.

 This underlines the prevalence of images on Instagram, but not all brands see Instagram solely as an image platform.